ehinderer/SRI_testing/app/README.md

 ## Running the Web Service Directly

 The service may be run directly as a python module.
 It is suggested that a virtual environment first be created (using virtualenv, conda, within your IDE, or equivalent).
-Then, certain Python dependencies need to be installed, as follows:
+Then, certain additional SRI Testing project Python dependencies need to be installed, as follows:

 ```shell
 pip install -r requirements-service.txt